Programs- Look to this page for Current and continuing programs and events.

 All program committees are open to any member of the community who would like to join us!

 MHHM also supports the work of other small non-profit organizations by providing affordable rental space.
-Since 2004, MHHM owned a building at 1534 Tremont Street, directly across from the Mission Church.
-The building now houses four neighborhood-serving non profits at below market rents.
+Since 2004, MHHM has owned a building at 1534 Tremont Street, directly across from the Mission Church.
+The building now houses three neighborhood-serving nonprofits at below market rents.
 Many other groups use our conference room and meeting space.

 All program committees are open to any member of the community who would like to join us!